Votto, Aquino go back-to-back as Reds edge Mets 4-3

 Votto and Aquino teamed up in the third.
 Votto’s shot sailed deep into the right-center seats, and Aquino’s liner on Nogosek’s next pitch skipped off the top of the left-center field wall and clanged off the roof of Cincinnati’s bullpen.

+“I told Votto that he looked like The Punisher out there,” Aquino said through a translator, referring to his own nickname.
+“We high-fived each other.
+After I hit mine, we talked about that.”

-Jonathan Villar scored New York’s second run in the seventh on Votto’s error at first base on a low from from Brach, who bounced back against McNeil to start an inning-ending double play.
+Jonathan Villar scored New York’s second run in the seventh on Votto’s error at first base on a low throw from Brach, who bounced back against McNeil to start an inning-ending double play.

 TRAINER’S ROOM

 Mets: RHP Carlos Carrasco (hamstring) was roughed up in a short rehab outing for Syracuse. … LHP David Peterson (right side soreness) is playing catch and is expected to start throwing off a mound this weekend, Rojas said.
-Peterson went on the 10-day injured list July 1. … The Mets placed backup infielder José Peraza on the 10-day IL with a broken right middle finger.
+Peterson went on the 10-day injured list July 1. … The Mets placed backup infielder José Peraza on the 10-day IL with a broken right middle finger and recalled RHP Geoff Hartlieb from Syracuse.
+RHP Jerad Eickhoff was designated for assignment.

-Reds: RHP Lucas Sims (right elbow), OF Nick Senzel (left knee) and INF Alex Blandino (right hand) are all expected to start rehab assignments next week, manager David Bell said. … RHP Tejay Antone (right forearm) will start throwing bullpens next week.
+Reds: RHP Lucas Sims (right elbow), OF Nick Senzel (left knee) and INF Alex Blandino (right hand) are all expected to start rehab assignments next week, Bell said. … RHP Tejay Antone (right forearm) will start throwing bullpens next week.

 UP NEXT